co-cart/co-cart/readme.txt

 * Added: [Flexible Shipping](https://wordpress.org/plugins/flexible-shipping/)
 * Added: [TaxJar for WooCommerce](http://www.taxjar.com/woocommerce-sales-tax-plugin/)
-* Removed: CoCart Products Add-on now the products API is merged with core of CoCart.
+* Removed CoCart Products Add-on now the products API is merged with core of CoCart.
-* Optimized: Results for better performance and cached once a day.
+* Optimized the results for better performance and cached once a day.

 ## Bug Fixes